mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <h3>Example Results (Own Sensor Data)</h3>
 <p align="justify">We first used pre-trained LSTM ZUPT detector and the resulting adaptive pedestrian INS on our own-collected data (where our sensor is 3DM-GX5-25).
 In two of five experiments conducted, we noticed that one stride is missed in each one after manual examination (we counted actual number of strides made in the experiments for checking if number of strides are correctly detected or not).
 The failure of detection of any stride would definitely affect the performance of the foot-mounted INS as the ZUPT corrections could not be made in respective stationary phases.
 Below, we show all five experiments made to test pre-trained LSTM ZUPT detector.</p>

-<h4>Experiment 1 (74/75 strides detected) - Failure</h4>
+<h4>Experiment 1 (74/75 strides detected) - Failure (First ZUPT phase (and stride) is missed)</h4>

 <p align="justify">We see the very first stride (we assume the first stride that is also the start point is numbered as stride #0, i.e., initial stride) is not detected below.
-Note that ZV labels are filtered for correct stride detection but the filtered values are not used in trajectory generation in the second figure.
-In other words, in the trajectory plot, the red trajectory is obtained with raw (not filtered) LSTM ZUPT detected ZV labels, which misses some possible strides, while the strides (with red color cross signs x) are superimposed on the trajectory (labeled as LSTM)based on filtered LSTM ZUPT labels stride detections given in the first graph. </p>
+Note that ZV labels are filtered for accurate stride detection but the filtered values are not used in trajectory generation in the second figure.
+In other words, in the trajectory plot, the red trajectory is obtained with raw (not filtered) LSTM ZUPT detected ZV labels, which sometimes misses some strides, while the strides (visualized on the trajectory as red color cross signs and labeled as "LSTM") are extracted from filtered LSTM ZUPT labels given in the first graph. </p>

 <img src="results/figs/own/zv_lstm_heuristically_filtered_SensorConnectData_16.png" alt="ZV labels for adaptive ZUPT (LSTM filtered) detector method - experiment 16" width=%100 height=auto>